dashpay/docs/docs/user/network/dashmate/index.rst

 -----------------------

 Copy the provided protx command and run it using dash-cli or the Dash Core console.
-Do note that your payout addresses must have some balance for the registration process to be successful.
-Hence, remember to send some DASH tokens to these addresses before you begin registration.
+Do note that your payout address must have a balance for the registration process to be successful, so remember to send some DASH to this address before you begin registration.

 Select **Yes** after the command has been run successfully.
 If you receive an error, select **No** to go back through the previous steps and review